 The government and PSU’s independent auditor, D&T, conduct broad, procedural, audits on a regular basis.
 These audits may be property-specific or include property-related transactions as part of other system audits.

 The ONR is delegated administrative and contractual oversight for the majority of federal awards received by PSU.
-They are the primary external auditing agency which conducts the Property Control Systems Analysis (PCSA) reviews on behalf of the government at PSU.
+They are the primary external auditing agency which conducts the Property Management Systems Analysis (PMSA) reviews on behalf of the government at PSU.
 In addition, there may be other sponsors, such as Department of Energy (DoE) and National Institute of Health (NIH), which also conduct property audits.
 The DCAA also performs audits involving property management.
 D&T is responsible for the financial systems audits per OMB uniform guidance.

 The purpose of these audits is to determine whether the policies and procedures which reflect government, other sponsor and PSU requirements are documented and established standards are met.
 Successful completion of these audits is critical to ensure appropriate systems controls are in place to mitigate financial or compliance risk as well as continued approval of PSU’s property management system.

-Internal Audit By PSU/Self-Assessment
+D. Internal Audit By PSU/Self-Assessment

 As a proactive measure, PSU’s OOIA is responsible for conducting audits to ensure system-wide database integrity and training efficacy as well as to confirm that detailed transactions are accurate and timely.
 OOIA, from an institutional compliance perspective, ensures that laws, regulations and contractual requirements are being met at all levels within the University.